Aloe Plants Indoor Care, Propagation, Growing Problems and Solutions

 Avoiding wetting the center of the rosette as it can lead to rotting.
 Water the Aloe from the bottom instead.

 Water the Aloe with room temperature water to avoid plant shock.
 Avoid soggy soil as it can lead to rotting.
+Read more on how to water houseplants the right way.

 Light Requirements